Valley Falls State Park Visitors’ Guide

 Families looking for a laid-back day by the river can visit the playground, located just a short walk away from the day parking.
 The picnic area and pavilion offer a shaded reprieve for visitors looking to escape the sun and hikers coming back in from the trails.

-The walk from the picnic area to the Falls takes visitors briefly over the tracks of the Cass Scenic Railroad, an active railroad system that carries sight-seers through the hills of West Virginia.
+The walk from the picnic area to the Falls takes visitors briefly over the tracks of the Baltimore & Ohio Railroad, an active railroad system that carries sight-seers through the hills of West Virginia.
 Finally, families can find landmarks of the original grist mill throughout the park, offering historical accounts of the community that once stood on the banks of Valley Falls.

 Kayakers and paddlers alike are invited to test the waters of the Tygart Valley River that run through Valley Falls State Park.
 Fast currents and rocky falls make each section of the Valley Falls to Hammond kayaking route a challenge.
 Rated a class II-IV in difficulty, this 3.4-mile route features three drops: the Valley Falls (class rating IV), the Hamburger Helper (class rating IV+), and the Twist and Shout Takeout.